tyler-sanzo/PyBer_Analysis/README.md

 ## Analysis Overview

 The CEO of the Ridesharing app PyBer has tasked us with using ride data to create an analytical summary split up by city size.
-Additionally, a line graph was created to show the weekly fare for each city type for Q1 2019.
+Additionally, a line graph was created to show the weekly fare for each city type for January through April in 2019.

 ## Results